- About HIU

-The Doctoral of Business Administration (D.B.A.) degree prepares leaders to serve in today’s dynamic organizations.
+The Doctor in Business Administration (D.B.A.) degree prepares leaders to serve in today’s dynamic organizations.
 Students will gain the knowledge, skills, and tools necessary to lead their organizations through complex changes in our global society by continually transforming their organizations through developing people and processes, and implementing strategic initiatives in order to maintain a competitive advantage.

 This course affords the opportunity to perform research on international, multicultural, multidiscipline, and multigenerational organizations.
 Several aspects will be examined ; culturally leadership skills, styles, practices, and trends will be reviewed .
 Applications of theory and conversion to practice will be examined using case studies, demonstration, and practice.
 The latest o rganizational theories will be reviewed as well as team leadership, collaboration, facilitation, and ethical considerations.